neondatabase/website/content/docs/introduction/billing.md

 ### Written data

 The _Written data_ metric measures the amount of data changes written from storage.
-Neon handles makes sure this data is processed in a reliable way to ensure durability of your data.
+Neon processes this data in a reliable way to ensure durability of your data.

 The cost calculation for _Written data_ is as follows: